-“Namugoongo” is an area in a central province of the Uganda territory known as Buganda.
-By the time Britain colonised Uganda, Buganda was an independent Kingdom.
+“Namugongo” is an area in a central province of the Uganda territory known as Buganda.
+By the time Britain colonized Uganda, Buganda was an independent Kingdom.

 Subsequently people began following the teachings of these newcomers much as the Kabaka’s domestic servants were also converted to this type of belief.

 A type of prayer was introduced in the Kingdom illustrating the superiority of this type of a new God.
 It ran as follows: